KaiEkkrin/afk/README.txt

 Progress videos at:         https://www.youtube.com/user/KaiEkkrin

 To build AFK you will currently need:
- - a GNU/Linux distribution
+ - a C++11 compiler
- - GNU G++ (recent enough to support C++11)
  - a modern OpenGL implementation (supporting OpenGL 4.0) and its development libraries
  - a modern OpenCL implementation (supporting OpenCL 1.1) and its development libraries
  - GLX
  - GLEW
- - Boost (AFK currently links with boost_chrono, boost_random, boost_regex, boost_system and boost_thread.
-I used version 1.53)
+ - Boost (AFK currently links with boost_chrono, boost_random, boost_regex,
+   boost_system and boost_thread.
+On Windows, build it with address-model=64)
- - SConstruct, the python build system.
+ - On Linux, SConstruct, the python build system.
+ - On Windows, Visual Studio 2013.

 I have tested AFK on Nvidia Fermi based GPUs using the binary "nvidia" driver, and an AMD VLIW5 GPU using the binary "fglrx" driver.
 Some day I hope to make it run on a broader range of hardware and operating systems.